Sixteen inmates killed in Mexican prison fight, scarring troubled system

 “We will continue promoting the reorganization of the prisons to fight the crime that is organized from there,” he wrote.

-Reporting by Julia Love and Diego Ore in Mexico City; Additional reporting by Abraham Gonzalez in Mexico City; Editing by Andrea Ricci and Matthew Lewis
+Reporting by Julia Love and Abraham Gonzalez in Mexico City; Additional reporting by Diego Ore in Mexico City; Editing by Andrea Ricci and Matthew Lewis